angular/angularfire/docs/install-firebase-tools.md

 # Firebase Tools Install and Setup

-> If you are installing this to run `ng add @angular/fire`, install version 14.
-With firebase-tools 15, setup stops with `Cannot read properties of undefined (reading 'email')` once you have chosen your features.
+> Setting up AngularFire?
+Run `ng add @angular/fire` yourself, not through an AI agent.
+In AngularFire 21.0.0-rc.1 and earlier, `ng add` run by an agent with firebase-tools 15.26 or later stops after you choose AngularFire features, with `Cannot read properties of undefined (reading 'email')`.

 ### 1. Install package